KevinJp21/DocMe-ReactJS/README.md

 - **Vite**: For fast and optimized front-end development.
 - **ExpressJS**: As the Node.js framework for backend development.
 - **MySQL**: To manage and store user information and medical appointments.
-- **Flask**: Backend framework for the chatbot, utilizing NLP with NLTK.

 ## Features